-17.8.2: Parking Substitutions and Reductions
+17.8.3: Parking Substitutions and Reductions

 - A. Motorcycle and scooter parking spaces may substitute for up to five percent of the required vehicle parking requirement. - B. For every four motorcycle and scooter spaces provided, the vehicle parking requirement is reduced by one space. - C. Each motorcycle and scooter space must be at least 4 feet wide and 8 feet deep.
-Existing parking may be converted to take advantage of this standard. - D. At the discretion of the Director, on-street parking available along the portion of a public or private street abutting the use may be counted toward the minimum number of parking spaces required. - E. Parking requirements may be met on-site or off-site at a distance of up to 600 feet from the use provided that a shared parking agreement is obtained prior to approval of the site plan or tenant improvement permit. - F. The minimum parking count in Table 17.8.2 is used to determine the parking count for each individual land use for a development application.
+Existing parking may be converted to take advantage of this standard. - D. At the discretion of the Director, - On-street parking available along the portion of a public or private street abutting the use may be counted toward the minimum number of parking spaces required only if spaces are new, indented parking outside of the lanes of traffic; - 2.
+Up to a 20 percent reduction in parking may be granted for age restricted communities, where the residents are age 55 or older or for income restricted residential communities, where the average income is less than or equal to 65 percent of the area median income (AMI); - 3.
+Up to a 20 percent reduction in parking may be granted for restaurant uses located within a Transit context. - E. Parking requirements may be met on-site or off-site at a distance of up to 600 feet from the use provided that a shared parking agreement is obtained prior to approval of the site plan or tenant improvement permit.

+F. The minimum parking count in Table 17.8.2 is used to determine the parking count for each individual land use for a development application.
 The minimum number of parking spaces required may be reduced by the percentage indicated for each column of the five time periods in the parking reduction schedule as shown below in Table 17.8.2.